 In particular, I really like their brunch!
-I’ve had the house-cured salmon with scrambled eggs, as well as their full English, and let me tell you, neither of them disappoint.
+I’ve had the house-cured salmon with scrambled eggs, as well as their full English, and let me tell you, neither of them disappoints.
 Paired with a bloody Mary or a gin and tonic?
 You’ll be in heaven.
-There’s a reason why The Gun is the winner of gastropub of the year in East London!
+There’s a reason why The Gun is the winner of the gastropub of the year in East London!

 You probably wouldn’t think to blend Brazilian and Japanese food, but that’s exactly what they do at Temakinho.
 Not only do they sell freshly-made sushi, but also empanadas, ceviche and poke!

 The way they mix flavours in their food (and also their delicious cocktails) is an experience that you cannot afford to miss.

 This restaurant is also stunning – even if they didn’t make incredible food, you would want to go here just to see how gorgeous it is in person.

 7. Haché Burgers

 Burgers in a chic-Parisian-inspired restaurant?
 It’s more likely than you think.
 We consider Haché Burgers one of the best restaurants in London (for burgers) – they have elevated the normal burger into a fine-dining experience.
 Their buns are hand-shaped artisan ciabattas, and they don’t just serve beef burgers – they serve steak burgers.
 They have a load of vegan and vegetarian burgers too, including the This Isn’t Canadien, which includes a Beyond Meat vegan patty, plant based bacon, and Rubies in the Rubble mustard mayo.